Maybe It's Time

 "Maybe It's Time" is a song from the 2018 film A Star Is Born and the soundtrack of the same name, performed by Bradley Cooper.
 It was written by Jason Isbell and produced by Cooper and Benjamin Rice.
-After listening to producer Dave Cobb's work, Cooper approached him to craft the soundtracks album's sound.
-Cobb was recording an album in Nashville, Tennessee, with Isbell, and asked him to write a song for the soundtrack based on Cooper's character, Jackson.
-Isbell finished writing the song in 2017, who was recorded in The Village West on Los Angeles, California at Glastonbury Festival, after Cooper compose the melody and produce the song with Rice.
+After listening to producer Dave Cobb's work, Cooper approached him to help shape the sound of the soundtrack album.
+At the time, Cobb was recording an album in Nashville with Isbell, and asked him to write a song for the soundtrack based on Cooper's character, Jackson Maine.
+Isbell completed the song in 2017, and it was later recorded at the Glastonbury Festival and The Village West in Los Angeles, after Cooper composed the melody and produced it with Rice.

-Inspired by the vulnerability and emotional painful, ruthlessness, and toughness situations portrayed by Cooper's character in the film, "Maybe It's Time" is a melancholic folk rock country ballad played entirely on guitar with lyrics on the theme of salvation and redemption.
-The song was positively received by music critics, highlighting Cooper's vocals and composition, labeling the song as one of the most sensitive and soulful works on the album.
+Written to help define Jackson Maine's character, "Maybe It’s Time" is a melancholic guitar-led ballad about change, salvation, and redemption.
+Journalists have described it as Americana, folk, country, and country rock.
+The song received positive reviews from music critics, who praised Cooper's vocals and the composition, and considered it one of the soundtrack's most sensitive and soulful tracks.
+Commercially, it became Cooper's first solo entry on the Billboard Hot 100, where it debuted at number 93, and was later certified gold by the Recording Industry Association of America.
+The song also charted in Canada, Australia, New Zealand, and several European territories.